interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/nominal_planning.md

 ## Resources

 ### flight_intents

-FlightIntentsResource that provides at least 2 flight intents.
-The first flight intent will be used for the successfully-planned flight and the second flight will be used for the failed flight.
-Therefore, the second flight must intersect the first flight.
+FlightIntentsResource that provides at least 2 flight intents:
+- Flight 1: used for the successfully-planned flight
+  - Mutations:
+    - `activated`: state mutation `Activated`
+- Flight 2: used for the failed flight
+  - must intersect flight 1

 ### uss1